OctopusDeploy/docs/docs/api-and-integration/metadata/index.md

 Octopus uses a custom metadata file as the method of transport for passing this information through the pipeline, pushing the file to the server separately from the package itself.

-Keeping the file separate allows for packages that are destined for external feeds to still provide the custom metadata file to Octopus.
-This means it will also for for things like container images that are being pushed to container repositories.
+Keeping the file separate to the package means that packages stored in external feeds can still provide the custom metadata to Octopus.
+This means it also works for things like container images that are pushed to container repositories.

 To create the metadata file and get it to Octopus, use the Octopus _Metadata_ step in your build server (below is the TeamCity step for illustration).